coala/coala/docs/Developers/Newcomers_Guide.rst

 .. note::

-    If you need help picking up an issue, you can always ask us and we'll help you!
+    If you need help picking up an issue.You can always ask us, also keep in mind `Don't ask to ask, just ask <http://sol.gfxile.net/dontask.html>`_ and we'll definitely help you!.

     If you ever have problems in finding links, you may find the solution in our :doc:`useful links section <Useful_Links>`.